doppelmarker/Homework/MarkKanaplianik/final_task/README.md

     home directory -> DEFAULT_DIR_PATH -> CONVERT_DIR_PATH -> command line arguments

-If `rss_reader.ini` file was given an invalid path or the path was empty, then the directory path gets resolved in the reversed order.
+If `rss_news_reader.ini` file was given an invalid path or the path was empty, then the directory path gets resolved in the reversed order.

 ## Cache JSON structure